 Any other varieties of Angel Food Cake you’d like to see in the future?
 Tell me in the comments!

-- 1 16oz. box Angel Food Cake mix, prepared to directions (I used Betty Crocker)
+- 1 box Angel Food Cake Mix, prepared to package directions I used Betty Crocker

-- Make the cake mix per package directions
+- Prepare the Angel Food Cake Mix per the package directions

 - Add in 1/2 a box of lemon and 1/2 a box of strawberry JELLO and mix until incorporated